mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 }
 ```

-Assuming the use of the [plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk), a provider is specified via a [*schema.Provider](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/helper/schema#Provider) on which a few key fields are specified, most notably fields like...
+Assuming the use of the [plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk), a provider is implemented as a [*schema.Provider](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/helper/schema#Provider) on which a few key fields are specified, most notably fields like...

 * `Schema` - a `map[string]*schema.Schema` specifying the supported provider arguments and attributes
 * `ResourcesMap` - a `map[string]*schema.Resource` specifying the supported resources and their related functions